varunbiluri/Slot-Finder-/README.md

 # Slot-Finder

-This project was developed during a hackathon at RGMCET by BITS INDIA within a 24-hour timeframe.
+This project was developed during a hackathon at RGMCET by BYTS INDIA within a 24-hour timeframe.

 ## Project Description